 If you are a company or an organization struggling with choosing the right social data analytics tool or are not even sure you need it at all, this article is for you.
 Here we discuss social media data, why social media data is important, how to choose the right analytics tool, and how to use the data to your advantage.

 Every social media platform relies on inputs from its to serve them appropriately.
 Some of the data includes metrics like the number of likes, increase in followers, number of shares, engagement duration, and more.
 Social media data is any information collected from social media platforms that provides insights into the activities of users on the platform.
+Social media data mining is also worth mentioning.

 The collection of personal data is a sensitive subject among online communities and the legislative community as a whole.
 This is because, while it is okay to collect data concerning the activities of users on various social networks and is considered somewhat ethical, the collection of personal data is not.